lvlBA/s21_bash_utils/README.md

 - The source, header and make files must be placed in the src/grep/ directory
 - The resulting executable file must be placed in the directory src/grep/ and named s21_grep

-## Part 3.
-Bonus.
-Implementation of some grep utility flags

-Bonus assignment for extra points.
-You need to develop the grep utility:
-- Support of all flags, including: `-h`, `-s`, `-f`, `-o`
-- Only pcre or regex libraries can be used for regular expressions
-- The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep

-## Part 4.
-Bonus.
-Implementation of grep utility flag combinations

-Bonus assignment for extra points.
-You need to develop the grep utility:
-- Support of all flags, including their _pair_ combinations (e.g. `-iv`, `-in`)
-- Only pcre or regex libraries can be used for regular expressions
-- The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep

-💡 [Tap here](https://forms.yandex.ru/u/6357b8eed04688262d1f10cd/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.